shipuicom/core/README.md

 - [ ] Create documentation with examples for all components
 - [ ] Add a spinner component
 - [ ] Rewrite range-slider (dosn't really work or isn't easy enough)

-Just before release

-- [ ] Go through all components and see if we can trim down the css maybe combine styles from different components

 ## Nice to haves for v1 beta